 |Apple Music||24bit / 192kHz||AAC|

 Editor’s note: we will update this article if and when Google announces improved streaming quality and lossless file support.

 Second to Google, YouTube is the largest search engine in the world making it a powerful data mine and persuasive ad platform.
 At the time that YouTube Music was originally announced, it was bundled with YouTube Red (Google’s premium ad-free YouTube service).
 The service was primarily geared towards people who didn’t use GPM, and instead just searched YouTube for music.

 Separating the music side of YouTube from the video side of things just made sense.
 Essentially, YouTube Music consolidates all the music on the platform into a separate app, with useful features like radios, playlists, and background listening so you can listen to music when your phone screen is off.

-Before we dig into the negatives, I should say that my overall experience with the service hasn’t been bad.
-There are still some great features that make YouTube Music truly unique and shows signs of brilliance by incorporating some of the features that made GPM so good.
+Before we dig into the negatives, I should say that my overall experience with the service hasn’t been terrible.
+There are still some great features that make YouTube Music truly unique, and it incorporates some of the features that made GPM so good.

 Down the rabbit hole

 You know when you open up YouTube to quickly search for something, and somehow find yourself watching tutorials on the proper technique for folding clothes an hour later?
 Seriously, that can’t just be me.
 Well, going down the rabbit hole is a real thing, and that’s just as true with YouTube Music.
 A quick browse for this article turned into a 30-minute jam session, and I regret nothing.